shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 *No flashy UI.
 No distractions.
 Just a tool that does its job and gets out of your way.*

 Compare that to [PeaZip](https://peazip.github.io/) or [WinZip](https://www.winzip.com/).
-Peazip looks great and packs features but 7-Zip still wins on raw reliability and simplicity.
+Peazip looks great and packs features, but 7-Zip still wins on raw reliability and simplicity.

 In fact, I barely see the 7-Zip interface at all.